UoW-CPC/rabbda-university-portal/sqlite/README.md

 ```
 To see the database file use the ls command and search for a file named students_commute_time.db.

-In this directory there also another bash script which inserts sample data to the our database.
+In this directory there also another bash script which inserts sample data into the database.
 To execute it use the following command:
 ```
 bash insert_data.sh
 ```